-01. Preserve, protect, and interpret cultural resources and ensure that they are available for appropriate uses by present and future generations.
+1. Preserve, protect, and interpret cultural resources and ensure that they are available for appropriate uses by present and future generations.

-- 01. Reduce imminent threats from natural or human-caused deterioration, and/or reduce potential conflict with other resources by ensuring that authorizations for land and resource use. - 02.
-Promote stewardship, conservation, and appreciation of cultural resources through education and public programs in accordance with the BLM Heritage Education Program. - 03.
+1. Reduce imminent threats from natural or human-caused deterioration, and/or reduce potential conflict with other resources by ensuring that authorizations for land and resource use.

+- 2. Promote stewardship, conservation, and appreciation of cultural resources through education and public programs in accordance with the BLM Heritage Education Program. - 3.
 Manage important archeological and historic sites, or areas of concentration of cultural resources occur, for the use based on the nature of the cultural resource and relative preservation value.

-- 01. Evaluate documented cultural resources for NRHP eligibility.
-Protect NRHP eligible or listed sites through avoidance or other protection measures. - 02.
-Comply with Section 106 of the NHPA for actions that have the potential to effect Historic Properties.
-Managers shall consider prudent and feasible alternatives to avoid adverse effects on cultural resources or their uses - 03.
+- Evaluate documented cultural resources for National Register of Historic Places eligibility.
+Protect National Register of Historic Places eligible or listed sites through avoidance or other protection measures. - 2.
+Comply with Section 106 of the National Historic Preservation Act (NHPA) for actions that have the potential to affect historic properties.
+Managers shall consider prudent and feasible alternatives to avoid adverse effects on cultural resources or their uses - 3.
 Manage cultural resources in a stewardship role for public benefit.
-The public benefit is to analyze the scientific and sociocultural values of cultural resources; to provide a basis for allocation of cultural resources; to make cultural resources an important part of the planning system; and to identify information needed when existing documentation is inadequate to support a reasonable cultural resource-based land use allocation. - 04.
+The public benefit is to analyze the scientific and sociocultural values of cultural resources; to provide a basis for allocation of cultural resources; to make cultural resources an important part of the planning system; and to identify information needed when existing documentation is inadequate to support a reasonable cultural resource-based land use allocation. - 4.
 Assign identified or recorded cultural resources to cultural resource use categories in accordance with BLM Manual 8110 into one of the use allocations in Table 4.